mikitz/discord-scheduler-bot/README.md

 1. Open `main.py` and find the section that is between the lines that have numerous ⚠️ emoji on them (lines 18 - 24):
     - **⚠️ I have not tested this with any timezone other than the Chicago and Seoul timezones.**
     - **⚠️ You must change the below 4 variables, else the bot will *NOT* work on your server(s).**
-    - You can find your timezone(s) in [timezones.txt](https://github.com/mikitz/discord-scheduler-bot/blob/main/timezones.txt)
+    - You can find your timezone(s) in [timezones.txt](https://github.com/mikitz/discord-scheduler-bot/blob/main/timezones.txt) by searching for a major city near the city you live in.
+    - "CST" and "KST" are the names of those respective timezones.
+They could be anything you want, but remember this timezone will be displayed to all users on the server.
     ```
     # ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
     # Set these to whatever you need